Balance of payments crisis over: Asad Umar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Finance Minister Asad Umar on Tuesday said Pakistan had come out of a balance of payment crisis after Saudi Arabia and China equally filled a gap of $12 billion in its payments.
+ISLAMABAD: Finance Minister Asad Umar Tuesday said Pakistan came out of a balance of payment crisis after Saudi Arabia and China equally filled a gap of $12 billion in its payments.

-Asad Umar said that talks were underway for getting the BoP support from China and for finalising its exact modalities, a Pakistan high-powered delegation comprising secretary finance and governor State Bank of Pakistan (SBP) would visit China to work out its details.
+Asad Umar said that talks were underway for getting the BoP support from China and for finalising its exact modalities Pakistan’s high powered delegation comprising secretary finance and governor State Bank of Pakistan (SBP) would visit China to work out its details.

-“We have been able to get immediate relief through making efforts to double our exports within the current fiscal year,” he said.

-Earlier, a statement issued by the Ministry of Finance stated that Pakistan’s high-powered delegation is scheduled to visit China this week to work out the modalities on Islamabad’s request for provision of BoP support.
-Official sources said that Pakistan made request for BoP support in the range of $3 billion on immediate basis, including $1.5 billion for deposit into the SBP and another $1.5 billion as grant.
-The loan on soft termsand conditions will be in the range of $2 to $3 billion, so the overall size of the package will be hovering around $6 billion.
+Earlier, a statement issued by the Ministry of Finance stated that Pakistan’s high-powered delegation is scheduled to visit China this week to work out modalities on Islamabad’s request for provision of BoP support.
+Official sources said that Pakistan made request for BoP support in the range of $3 billion on immediate basis including $1.5 billion for deposit into the SBP and another $1.5 billion as grant.
+The loan on soft terms and conditions will be in the range of $2 to $3 billion so the overall size of the package will be hovering around $6 billion.

 In his keynote speech at the opening ceremony of the first China International Import Expo in Shanghai, Xi introduced China’s plan to boost economic openness and called on the world to promote free trade and facilitate investment.